2024 Chinese New Year's Eve is on Friday, February 9, 2024

-Chinese New Year's Eve - 2023 Year of the Rabbit
+Chinese New Year's Eve - 2024 Year of the Dragon

 Chinese New Year's Eve is the night of the Chinese family reunion.
 Chinese housewives need to prepare for the New Year's Eve dinner and 15-day Chinese New Year festivals for weeks.
 They need to clean the entire house, put a new interior and exterior decoration, prepare new clothes and gifts for all family members, and food for many events.
 You can imagine that the Chinese New Year festival combines Thanksgiving, Christmas and New Year together.

 Chinese New Year's Eve - Animal Monster Nian

 Nobody knows when the legendary story about Nian began.
 Nian was a ferocious and carnivorous beast.
 It had a lion-type head with the elephant-type body.
 Nian couldn't find the food in the cold wintertime, because many animals hibernate in the mountains.
 It must go down from the mountain to find the livestock.
 Later, It became a man-eater.

 Nian was too strong to kill.
 Every winter night, people must stay inside the house.
 Years later, people found Nian was afraid of red, fire and noisy sound.
 So they cut red-color peach wood hanging on the door, made a campfire in the front of the door.
 When Nian approached the village, then people put the bamboo into the fire to make cracking sound.
 They also beat the metal kitchen and farming utensils to make noisy sounds to scare Nian away.

 People survived, celebrated and said congratulation to each other on the next day.
 People felt like a restarting point after passing the disaster.
 Then, they called Guo-Nian (passing Nian) the day before the new starting day.

 Chinese New Year's Eve - Busy before Dinner